bark2/voxelizer/README.txt

         grid dimensions in x, y, z

 --flood-fill
+        do flood fill, only for closed models, in which all meshes represent one closed model

+--flood-fill-objects
-        do flood fill, only for closed models
+        do flood fill, only for closed models, in which each mesh represent a different closed model

+--fill-scanline
+        do scanline flood filling

 --flip-normals
         should normals be flipped